ivbeg/qddate/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in *README.rst*.
+Put your new functionality into a function with a docstring, and add the feature to the list in *README.md*.
 3. Check https://travis-ci.org/ivbeg/qddate/pull_requests
    and make sure that the tests pass for all supported Python versions.
 4. Follow the core developers' advice which aim to ensure code's consistency regardless of variety of approaches used by many contributors.